m0s0lawrence/ApoTrack/README.md

 # ApoTrack
-## Analysis of APOBEC hairpins in coding sequences
+## Analysis of APOBEC RNA editing in hairpins in coding sequences

 Steps: